-For the first #whampreview of 2011 we decided to check out West Hampstead’s Gung-Ho.
-Despite having been in the area as long as most locals can remember, a surprising number of people had never heard of it.
+For the first #whampreview of 2011 we decided to cheapest viagra check out West Hampstead’s Gung-Ho.
+Despite having been in the levitra order area as long as most locals can remember, a surprising number of people had never heard of it.

-Tucked up the levitra order forgotten bit of West End Lane, just before it joins the Finchley Road, Gung-Ho claims to serve Szechuan food although to the untrained eye, it’s a reasonably standard menu.
-There is also a “fusion” section, which mercifully means other south-east Asian dishes and bana-uk.com not some awful attempt to cheapest viagra marry completely different cuisines.
+Tucked up the forgotten bit of West End Lane, just before it joins the Finchley Road, Gung-Ho claims to serve Szechuan food although to the untrained eye, it’s a reasonably standard menu.
+There is http://opencredo.com/best-prices-for-cialis also a “fusion” section, which mercifully means other south-east Asian dishes and bana-uk.com not some awful attempt to marry completely different cuisines.

 We were shown through to a table at the back replete with the obligatory lazy Susan.
 I rather like Gung-Ho’s decor.
 It’s nicely lit, clean and although quite a large place, there are enough partitions that you never feel like you’re in a large place.

 The challenge of reviewing places with extensive menus is that you can only ever review a small selection of what’s on offer.
 We ordered a wide range of starters having not done much damage to the two small bowls of pickled cabbage that we got as soon as we arrived.
 Har gau and beef dumplings were hits, Nicky said the tempura was light, while Chris surprised himself, “I consider myself a carnivore, but that tofu was good”.
 We also had squid two ways and pretty quickly demolished the the best place lot .